onceupon/Bash-Oneliner/README.md

 Esc + u
 # converts text from cursor to the end of the word to uppercase.
 Esc + l
-# converts text from cursor to the end of the word to uppercase.
+# converts text from cursor to the end of the word to case.
 Esc + c
 # converts letter under the cursor to uppercase.
 ```